SeanLossef/web-systems-development/lab5/README.txt

 Lab 5 + 6

 Creativity:
+-Charles: I worked on different ways to take the user input and set it as playerName.
+Also edited general styling and appeal of the page.
+Was going to implement a custom pop up section but could not get HTML form to work the way I wanted it.

 -Patricia: I worked on the general HTML outline and layout of the webpage, as well as the color scheme, fonts, and sizing of different sections.

 -Colleen: To add to a player's experience, I added background audio for the game.
 Music is toggled using a button that calls a jQuery function.
 For browsers that did not remove autoplay functionality, the music plays on page load.